-In New York City I guess you can sit and stare at things too, but there is so much hustle and bustle you really start to feel like you need to get off your lazy tuckus to go do something.
-Maybe Paris is the only city I can think of that is comparable to San Francisco in that it has that, let’s hang around and ponder while we look at something beautiful in the background, feel to it.
+You can sit and stare at things in New York too, but there’s too much hustle and bustle.
+After a bit, you feel like you should get off your lazy tuckus and do something already.
+Paris is comparable to San Francisco-they both have a, Let’s ponder while we gaze at something beautiful in the background, feel to them.

-After playing in the fantastic Marina Playground in the Marina district of San Francisco, G and I walked over to Crissy Fields to sit on the beach and look at the bay (item one) with the Golden Gate Bridge (item two) hovering in the distance.
-Then we strolled over to the Fine Arts Building (item three) where I sat in the cool breeze, surrounded by lovely homes while G napped.
-It was a sightseeing trifecta.
-I never really got to the bottom of what the Fine Arts Building is about.
-I do know The Exploratorium is under there (for now-it will move near Pier 39 in 2013) and it looks like a lovely place for a wedding, but its quiet pond filled with swans was perfect.
+After we played in the Marina Playground in the Marina district of San Francisco, we walked to Crissy Fields, sat on the beach and looked at the bay (left) while the Golden Gate Bridge hovered in the distance.
+We strolled to the Fine Arts Building where I sat in a cool breeze, surrounded by lovely homes while the little guy napped.

-And here it is…the iconic San Francisco shot of the Painted Ladies.
-I took this one all by myself thank you very much.
+And then, the iconic San Francisco shot of the Painted Ladies.
+I took this one all by myself, thank you very much.
 Painted Ladies is a colloquial term for these Victorian houses painted in four or more colors.
-There are several examples of them in different cities across the US, but these are the most iconic.
+There are examples of them in different cities across the US-these are the most iconic.
 They’ve been used in films and advertisements for years.
-Even Michael said, ‘Oh yeah…the houses from that cel phone commercial?’
+Even my husband said, “Oh yeah, the houses from that cel phone commercial?”

-These little beauties are nestled across the street from a lovely grassy field called Alamo Square that is filled with people taking photos.
-And while many come away with the exact shot you see here…
+These beauties are nestled across the street from a grassy field called Alamo Square.
+It’s filled with people taking the exact photo above.
+The view from the adorable playground next to the grassy knoll of Alamo Square, below-

-Not a bad view while your little tyke is burning off steam on the playground equipment that looks like this…
+Lovely to look at while your little one burns off steam on playground equipment that looks like this, below-